My Father Is a Hero: Plot

-Kung Wei, a police officer of the People's Republic of China, is assigned to spy on a group of Hong Kong terrorists.
-Despite his worries about his sick wife, who suffers from severe asthma, and his eight-year-old son Ku Kung, a martial arts student, Wei's duty interferes with his familial relationship.
+Kung Wei, a police officer of the People's Republic of China, is sent undercover to spy on a group of Hong Kong criminals.
+Despite his worries about his sick wife, who has severe asthma, and his eight-year-old son Ku Kung, a martial arts student, Wei's duty interferes with his familial relationship.
+Before he leaves, Wei gives Ku a beeper number to keep in touch.

-Wei is partnered with Darkie, a gang member who formerly worked for a gang leader named Po.
-Wei and Darkie escape from prison to meet with Po in Hong Kong.
+Wei enters a prison and meets Darkie, a gang member who formerly worked for gang leader Po.
+Wei and Darkie escape from the prison and travel to Hong Kong to meet with Po.
 Wei is inducted into the gang and participates in an arms deal with foreign criminals.
-Utilizing a ruse to steal the bombs and keep the money in Po's hands, Wei volunteers to wear a bomb-laden vest to facilitate the operation.
-The recent operation attracts the attention of an off-duty Hong Kong detective Anne Fong, whose boyfriend, Inspector Cheng, was taken hostage.
-Fong volunteers herself as a hostage exchange and attempts to foil the operation with an attempted suicide, but Wei intervenes in disabling the vehicle and escaping the scene.
-Utilizing a photo of Wei that was taken before the arms deal, Fong heads to Beijing to discover his true identity.
-Back in Beijing, school bullies tease Ku.
+The deal goes awry and attracts the attention of off-duty Hong Kong detective Anne Fong, whose boyfriend, Inspector Cheng, is taken hostage by Wei.
+Fong volunteers herself as a hostage in exchange for Cheng; in Wei's custody she attempts to crash their getaway car but he manages to escape.
+Utilizing a photo of Wei that was taken before the arms deal, Fong heads to Beijing to uncover his true identity.
+Back in Beijing, school bullies tease Ku, who believe his father to be a real criminal.
 Fong befriends the Wei family, and deduces Wei's role as a police officer.
-During her time with the family, Mrs. Wei suffers from a fatal asthma attack, requests Fong to deliver a letter to Wei, and charges her with taking care of Ku.
+During her time with the family, Wei's wife has a fatal asthma attack; before dying she requests Fong deliver a letter to Wei, and charges her with taking care of Ku.
+Wei receives a message from Ku that his wife has died, and in grief he almost blows his cover.